nofusscomputing/centurion_erp_migrated/docs/projects/django-template/permissions.md

 A User who is added to an team as a "Manager" can modify the team members or if they have permission `access.change_team` which also allows the changing of team permissions.
 Modification of an organization can be done by the django administrator (super user) or any user with permission `access._change_organization`.

+Items can be set as `Global`, meaning that all users who have the correct permission regardless of organization will be able to take action against the object.

 Permissions that can be modified for a team have been limited to application permissions only unless adjust the permissions from the django admin site.

 ## Multi-Tenancy workflow